cdapio/cdap/cdap-docs/pipelines/source/concepts-design.rst

 unique name for the stage and the plugin being used is required, with any additional properties required dependent on the particular plugin used.

-See the :ref:`reference section <cask-hydrator-plugins>` for details on the properties required and supported for each plugin.
+See the :ref:`reference section <cdap-pipelines-plugins>` for details on the properties required and supported for each plugin.

 Schema
 ======
 Each stage of a pipeline that emits data (basically, all stages except for *pre-run operations* and *data publishing*) emits data with a schema that is set for that stage.
-Schemas need to match appropriately from stage to stage, and controls within *Hydrator Studio* allow the propagation of a schema to subsequent stages.
+Schemas need to match appropriately from stage to stage, and controls within the *CDAP Application Studio* allow the propagation of a schema to subsequent stages.

 The schema allows you to control which fields and their types are used in all stages of